 Contrary to popular belief, zebras don’t have white and black fur.
 Instead, they have black skin with intermittent white fur stripes.
 Scientists believe zebras’ unique coloration naturally protects them from biting flies.

 Grévy’s zebras are more solitary than the mountain and plains zebras.
 The former travel in loose groups of related animals while the latter two congregate in tight-knit packs known as harems.
+They can also be referred to as “dazzles” or “zeals” of zebras.
 To communicate, zebras bare their teeth, widen their eyes, and vocalize through huffing, puffing, and braying.
 Zebras also practice social grooming.

 Click here to learn more about zebras, whose stripes are like human fingerprints: unique to each individual.

 Baboons are old-world primates who’ve been around for over two million years!
 Five major baboon species live in the savannas, semi-arid regions, and tropical forests of Africa.
 Baboons travel in “troops,” and they’re omnivores who dine on fruits, plants, and small animals.